StefanHeng/StefanHeng.github.io/_pages/index.md

 ---
 {% include title-script.html title="About | Stefan Heng" %}

-I'm an undergraduate student majoring in [Computer Science](https://cse.engin.umich.edu) at [University of Michigan, Ann Arbor](https://umich.edu).
+I'm an undergraduate senior student majoring in [Computer Science](https://cse.engin.umich.edu) at [University of Michigan, Ann Arbor](https://umich.edu).

+Previously, I interned at eBay Seller Experience as a front-end engineer.

+I'm seeking for a Ph.D. program in Computer Science for Fall 2022.
 <br>
 <br>